Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/configuration/configuration-api-reference.md

 ## configureWithFileInAssets \(Android Only\)

-You can bundle a JSON configuration file in the app's Assets folder to replace or complement the configuration that was downloaded by using the [Configure with Launch App ID](./#configure-with-launch-app-id) approach.
+You can bundle a JSON configuration file in the app's Assets folder to replace or complement the configuration that was downloaded by using the [Configure with App ID](./#configure-with-the-experience-platform-app-id) approach.

 {% hint style="info" %}
 Method `configureWithFileInAssets` was added in Android Core version 1.7.0.